 The Weald of Kent Canal

 Kent was comparatively little affected by the canal mania of the late 18th and early 19th centuries.
 The county's main canal was, of course, the Royal Military Canal, extending into Sussex, though its construction was for defence purposes, rather than the normal commercial ones.
 Kent's only other canal was a mere nine miles in length, connecting Gravesend and Strood.
-But during the Napoleonic period there might well have been a third, enabling north-south barge transit through the county by linking the Medway and the Rother - with an additional branch for Cranbrook's special benefit!
+But during the Napoleonic period there might well have been a third, enabling north-south barge transit through the county by linking the Medway and the Rother - with possible branches to Lamberhurst, Headcorn, and Cranbrook.

 The Cranbrook architect, Thomas Dearn, was keenly interested in the project, and his account of the various stages survives (1).
 It appears that the initial impetus owed much to William Ward, steward of both the Hemsted and the Hole Park estates - both thought likely to benefit (2).
 A working committee was established in 1800, with Charles Willis, the well known Cranbrook lawyer, as its clerk.
 Most subsequent meetings were at Cranbrook's George Inn.